Rickmansworth as John White knew it

 John White’s letter was clearly used as an example of the economics of farming for small holders, in connection with a Unions and agricultural strikes meeting when

-Mr. Charles Lattimore, a farmer from east Herts, speaker quoted directly using John’s words:
+Mr. Charles Lattimore, a farmer from east Herts, in a speech reproted in various newspares, quoted directly using John’s words:

 In the 1841 Census there were six attorneys (and one banker), three Excise Officers (probably because of the brewery), three land surveyors, the postmaster, fifteen teachers, two stationers, five doctors, two vets, four wharfingers and five clergymen.
 A perfumier completed the list of ‘white collar’ professionals.